nolansmurro/subreddit-nlp-classification/README.md

 | Tuned Testing   | 0.845   |

 ##### Interpretation:
 Model 2 achieved extremely high training accuracy (99.5%), correctly classifying nearly all training examples.
-However, the near-perfect training performance alongside lower test accuracy (84.5%) suggests overfitting.
+However, the near-perfect training performance alongside lower test accuracy (84.5%) suggests possible overfitting.

 Despite this, precision and recall scores remain balanced across both subreddit classes, indicating that the model still generalizes reasonably well.
 The F1-scores for both /r/houseplants and /r/gardening are comparable to those of Model 1, reinforcing that the model is not biased toward a specific class.